fde31/webaudio-mc-output-test/README.md

 Both examples show that it's possible to talk to distinct audio channels on an audio output device.
 However, albeit `channelCountMode` being set to `explicit` and `channelInterpretation` to `discrete` there seems to be some mixing and summing in the mix when the `channelCount` of the destination is not set to its `maxChannelCount`.

 I've tried with a virtual [Blackhole](https://github.com/ExistentialAudio/BlackHole) 16ch device as well as a MOTU UltraLite mk4.
 It became very apparent that there might be some mixing happening with the Blackhole virtual device when the `channelCount` does not equal `maxChannelCount`.
-One example is setting the destination count to 4 and always ending up with active output channels, regardless of the selected source count.
+One example is setting the destination count to 4 which leads to me always ending up with 2 active output channels, regardless of the selected source count.

 Additional links: